fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 Holds the last valid signal value for the specified duration then waits for next valid value to hold.
-If it's holding a value that means it ignores both valid and invalid new signals until the `hold_for` duration is finished.
+If it is holding a value that means it ignores both valid and invalid new signals until the `hold_for` duration is finished.

 <dl>
 <dt>hold_for</dt>